jlee1028/open-meteo-pipeline/README.md

 # Open-Meteo Weather Data Pipeline

 ## Overview
-This project retrieves JSON weather data from the [Open-Meteo API](https://open-meteo.com/) using a custom API client.
-Data pipelines process the JSON response, shred the data into a relational schema, and write it to a postgres database.
+This project retrieves weather data from the [Open-Meteo API](https://open-meteo.com/) using a custom API client and data pipelines orchestrated with dagster.
+The pipelines normalize the json response into a relational schema and write it to a postgres database.

-## Modules
-- **api_client:** A wrapper library for the open-meteo endpoints, including data classes for shredding JSON response data and ORM classes for creating and interacting with database tables
-- **pipeline_blueprints:** Data pipelines for various open-meteo data topics, such as current weather and hourly forecast data
-- **utils.py:** Reusable functions that perform a single task
-- **main.py:** Entry point for the data pipelines

-## Architecture
-1. **API Client Layer**
-   - Handles API calls, response validation, and deserializing JSON response into python objects
-   - Uses rest_adapter.RestAdapter to perform HTTP requests
-2. **Data Modeling Layer**
-   - Normalizes the JSON response into python objects that form the basis for a relational database schema
-   - Uses classes which inherit from pydantic's BaseModel
-3. **ORM Layer**
-   - Establishes the database schema into which the shredded JSON data will be loaded
-   - Includes table definitions, primary and foreign key constraints
-4. **Data Pipeline Layer**
-   - Extracts weather data from open-meteo using the API client
-   - Transforms the JSON response into a structured relational schema using the data models
-   - Loads the data into postgres using the ORM functionality

 ## Installation

 ### Prerequisites
-- Python
+- Python3.9+
 - PostgreSQL
 - pip and virtualenv